danganhvu1998/myINIAD/markdownNote/secondYear/computerNetwork/class1-5.md

     + It keeps peering relationship with other Tier 1 ISP to maintain global reachability
   + Tier 2 ISPs wrap around the Internet core
   + Tier 3 ISPs (local ISPs) wrap around Tier 2 ISPs
+  + Multi-homed network
+    + ![Example][00comnet18]
+    + Multihoming is the practice of connecting a host or a computer network to more than one network
 + ***<span style="color:MediumSpringGreen">Network Performance</span>***
   + ***<span style="color:tomato">Per-hop Deley</span>***
     + ![Example][00comnet15]